rimsila/next-dev/docs/index.md

 We welcome your contribution very much.
 You can build with us in the following ways :smiley::

 - Use our Library in your company or personal projects.
-- Report bugs or consult through [Issue](http://github.com/wetrial/wetrials/issues)
+- Report bugs or consult through [Issue](http://github.com/rimsila/next-dev/issues)
-- Submit a [Pull Request] (http://github.com/wetrial/wetrials/pulls) to improve the code of wetrials.
+- Submit a [Pull Request] (http://github.com/rimsila/next-dev/pulls) to improve the code of next-dev.